compilers-course-materials/design3/README.md

 ## Common Subexpression Elimination

-In class and lab, we discussed constant propagation: an optimization that substituted constants into other expressions to save on variable space.
+In class and lab, we discussed constant propagation: an optimization that substitutes constants into other expressions to save on variable space.

 A related optimization is called _common subexpression elimination_.
 In some ways, it's the dual of constant propagation.